 Among several other leading makers of cars Tesla and General Motors have, from time to time increased using dysprosium-enchancedNdFeB Magnets for electrical car motors in view of accelerated country-wide momentum of renewable wind source energy installations.

-As the United States ramps up its domestic supply chain and searches for new methods of extraction and recycling, it is positioning itself as a key player in the global dysprosium market.
+As the United States market ramps up its domestic supply chain and searches for new methods of extraction and recycling, it is positioning itself as a key player in the global dysprosium market.

 Australia has proved to be a significant player in the dysprosium market because of the abundant rare earth deposits found in areas such as Western Australia.
 The investment in large-scale mining projects, such as those being ramped up by Lynas Rare Earths to meet global demand, has helped the country realize its full potential.